 What to do before you start

-Remove any game cards and micro SD cards from their slots.
+- Remove any game cards and micro SD cards from their slots.
 You don't want one of the best Nintendo Switch games getting in the way.

 How to clean the Nintendo Switch screen

-Just like with a smartphone or tablet screen, you should never clean the Switch's screen with any chemical, not even dish soap.
-The screen has a special coating that will deteriorate over time if cleaned with chemicals.
+Just like with a smartphone or tablet screen, you should normally avoid cleaning the Switch's screen with any chemical, even dish soap.
+The screen has a special coating that may deteriorate over time if cleaned with chemicals.
 Though, for purposes of disinfecting your Switch, chemicals are necessary.

 To clean fingerprint smudges, simply wipe the screen with the dry cloth until the smudges disappear.
 You might have to do this a few times to remove fingerprint oil.